MolochVentures/moloch/test/README.md

 ![tshirt](https://slatestarcodex.com/blog_images/moloch-tshirt.png)

+> "Interesting," said Professor Quirrell.
+"That does sound similar.
+Is there a moral?"

+> "That your strength as a rationalist is your ability to be more confused by fiction than by reality," said Harry.
+"If you're equally good at explaining any outcome, you have zero knowledge.

 This document is intended to help those interested in learning about testing solidity in general, and also to act as a guide for testing future iterations of the Moloch smart contracts.
 It is organized as a set of principles and, where possible, examples demonstrating their practical application.

 ### Test Code Quality